IBE160/SG-Gruppe-Stavanger/docs/sprint-artifacts/validation-report-20251201134000.md

 [✓] Tasks/subtasks captured as task list
 Evidence: `<tasks>` block contains a list of tasks.

-[✗] Relevant docs (5-15) included with path and snippets
+[✓] Relevant docs (5-15) included with path and snippets
-Evidence: The `<docs>` block only contains 3 entries.
-The checklist requires between 5 and 15.
+Evidence: The `<docs>` block now contains 5 entries, which meets the requirement.
-Impact: Developers may lack sufficient context from related documents, potentially leading to implementation that is not aligned with all requirements.

 [✓] Relevant code references included with reason and line hints
 Evidence: `<code>` block lists new components and API routes. `lines` are marked 'N/A (new file)', which is acceptable.